 6) What is a swap space?

-A swap space is a certain amount of space used by Linux to temporarily hold some programs that are running concurrently.
+Swap space is a certain amount of space used by Linux to temporarily hold some programs that are running concurrently.
 This happens when RAM does not have enough memory to hold all programs that are executing.

 7) What is the advantage of open source?

 Open source allows you to distribute your software, including source codes freely to anyone who is interested.
 People would then be able to add features and even debug and correct errors that are in the source code.
-They can even make it run better, and then redistribute these enhanced source code freely again.
+They can even make it run better and then redistribute these enhanced source code freely again.
 This eventually benefits everyone in the community.

 8 ) What are the basic components of Linux?

-Just like any other typical operating system, Linux has all of these components: kernel, shells and GUIs, system utilities, and application program.
+Just like any other typical operating system, Linux has all of these components: kernel, shells and GUIs, system utilities, and an application program.
 What makes Linux advantageous over other operating system is that every aspect comes with additional features and all codes for these are downloadable for free.

 9) Does it help for a Linux system to have multiple desktop environments installed?

 In general, one desktop environment, like KDE or Gnome, is good enough to operate without issues.
 It’s all a matter of preference for the user, although the system allows switching from one environment to another.
-Some programs will work on one environment and not work on the other, so it could also be considered a factor in selecting which environment to use.
+Some programs will work in one environment and not work on the other, so it could also be considered a factor in selecting which environment to use.

 10) What is the basic difference between BASH and DOS?